quarbby/Today-I-learnt/README.md

 In other words, *talking between two linux VMs*.
 Because it is a pain to keep walking up and down but there is an elegant solution.

-At the sender side: `natcat -u <host> <port>`.
-So that's `natcat -u 192.168.101.111 9888`.
+At the sender side: `netcat -u <host> <port>`.
+So that's `netcat -u 192.168.101.111 9888`.
 That's opening a UDP connection to the IP address 192.168.101.111 on port 9888.

-At the receiver side: `natcat -ul <port>`.
-For the sender in the previous paragraph, you would use `natcat -ul 9888` to open a UDP listener at port 9888.
+At the receiver side: `netcat -ul <port>`.
+For the sender in the previous paragraph, you would use `netcat -ul 9888` to open a UDP listener at port 9888.
 So you'll be able to communicate easily.

-Of course `natcat` can be used for way more than this.
+Of course `netcat` can be used for way more than this.
 [Like that](https://www.digitalocean.com/community/tutorials/how-to-use-netcat-to-establish-and-test-tcp-and-udp-connections-on-a-vps)

 ### 23/09/16 - Turning off IP tables in CentOS6